How to Use Your Mobile Phone for Home Internet

 Phone hotspot vs. a dedicated hotspot device

-On the other hand, the hotspot feature can really eat through your phone’s battery, which can be a problem if you’re unable to charge.
-And, while many phone plans include some hotspot data, it may not be enough for full-time use as a home internet replacement.
+However, hotspot features rapidly drain your phone’s battery and require constant charging.
+Using it as a full-time home router will decrease the battery’s lifespan.
+And while many phone plans include some hotspot data, it may not be enough for full-time use as a home internet replacement.

 Check Mark